aptech/docs/docs/CR-vectordl.rst

 already return vectors.

-Any variables referenced must already exist, either as elements of the source data set, as extern's, or as the result of a previous make, vector, or code statement.
+Any variables referenced must already exist, either as elements of the source dataset, as extern's, or as the result of a previous make, vector, or code statement.